 Parents have a major influence on their child’s educational success.
 It is the teachers that provide daily instruction and educate the children on subjects they’ll need throughout life while using student data analytics to see who needs help and how they can give it to them.
 Yet, studies have shown that since parents are the child’s first teacher, it is often their actions that start a foundation for how well a child can do in school.
 That’s why it is imperative for parents to actively support their child’s education both in the home and in school.

 Get Familiar with School Staff

 Schools encourage families to be fully involved in their children’s educational experience.
+Engaging with school staff not only strengthens your child’s educational support network but also provides an opportunity for you to participate in exciting initiatives, such as organizing educational game presentation, workshop, and others.
 You can start supporting your child by making yourself known to not just your child’s teachers, but the other staff present in the school throughout the day.
 This lets them know that you’re interested in helping out and open to communication.
 Throughout the school year, should your child start struggling or heading in the wrong direction, the staff is more inclined to speak to you on it because they know you and realize you care.

 Help with Homework and Projects